Is Your Face Mask Making Your Lips Dry? You Need A Lip Routine!

-So what does a lip routine look like?
-For me, the most essential steps are exfoliation, hydration and protection.
+The essential steps are exfoliation, hydration, and protection.
 Focusing on these three things helps to keep my lips soft and supple.
 It also ensures a perfect lipstick application each and every time.
 Removing the dead skin through exfoliation is especially necessary when working with a matte lipstick.

 So how can you incorporate a lip routine into your life?
-Below you can find two recipes, one for a lip scrub so you slough off dead skin without drying your lips out.
+Below you can find two recipes, one for a lip scrub so you slough off dead skin without drying your lips.
 The other is for a lip mask that’s going to add a healthy dose of hydration.
-What I love about DIY projects like this one is that you know what’s in the product because you made it yourself.
-Another bonus is that both of these lip treatments are made from ingredients you probably already have hanging around the kitchen and those ingredients are safe enough to eat, making these 100% non-toxic.
+I love DIY projects like this one because you know exactly what’s in the product.
+Another bonus is that both of these lip treatments are made from ingredients you probably already have hanging around the kitchen, and those ingredients are safe enough to eat, making these 100% non-toxic.

-I like to exfoliate with the Brown Sugar Coco Lip Scrub every few days especially during the winter months and I leave the Avocado Honey Lip Mask on for a minimum of 15 minutes, but some nights I just sleep in it.
+I like to exfoliate with the Brown Sugar Coco Lip Scrub every few days, especially during the winter months.
+I leave the Avocado Honey Lip Mask on for a minimum of 15 minutes, but some nights I sleep in it.

 Brown Sugar Coco Lip Scrub